 Identify a system that’s going to help you track your opportunities, the activity associated with those opportunities, and the activity associated with your sales reps.
 It also must provide you with visibility into those analytics as a sales leader, and the ability to customize and share dashboards so performance metrics can be shared with internal stakeholders.

 It’s one thing to have a sales team, it’s another thing to make sure you have something that you can actually sell at a high volume.
 Look at what you’re selling and determine whether or not you have the right product and positioning that will resonate in the market.
 For example, if you go to a certain market where you don’t have a master health plan and your comp policy doesn’t resonate, it just got a whole lot harder for you to get in the door.

 Make sure that you have the basic processes down from a sales standpoint, where you can say, “We have a way to identify leads and call on those leads.
 Once there’s an appointment set we have collateral and talk tracks that we can use when speaking with a prospect.
 We also have a professional looking proposal that touches on the important aspects and is clear and concise.”
 Make sure you have these items and a defined process for sales reps so that when you start hiring new people they know exactly how to follow it.

 You need to ensure that your people are getting trained on the basics, because there’s nothing worse than hiring someone and then finding out three months later that they’ve never received the training and you’re left dealing with (or replacing) a low performer.

-This article is excerpted from the PrismHR eBook, How to Win More Deals with A Smarter HRO Sales Process.
+This article is excerpted from the PrismHR eBook, DOWNLOAD NOW.